brightsign/dev-cookbook/README.md

 `.eslintrc`         : Lint configuration to ensure code quality and consistency across the project.

 `package.json`      : Manages project dependencies and scripts for an efficient development workflow.

-## What are the cra-template-* examples?

-They are React [Custom Templates](https://create-react-app.dev/docs/custom-templates/).
-They allow developers to quickly bootstrap a React application with custom code tailored to Brightsign development.

-COMING SOON: You can install any of our templates by running `npx create-react-app bs-app --template [template-name]`, without having to pull the `dev-cookbook` repo.

-`cra-template-brightsign-app` is a minimal example of displaying a web app on a device.

-`cra-template-brightsign-dashboard` is a more complete example that leverages `@brightsign/` built-in packages to display device data.

 ### Getting Started